ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 **E. Trigger e-mail to the Individual's mail-ID for OTP Trigger request**

-1. The system receives OTP service request with the parameters: individualId, requestTime, transactionID, Auth-Partner-ID, version, MISP-LicenseKey, individualIdType, signature and OTP channel
+1. The authentication service request should have a defined set of parameters.
+Please refer to [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition) in Git for more details on required parameters.
 2. The system then retrieves the mode of communication (i.e) e-mail or phone no configured for sending the notification
 3. Validates if the configured mode of communication is also registered
 4. Fetches the notification template as per admin configuration
 5. Triggers notification as per the defined and configured template and in the default language English
 6. Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2010/Consolidated%20error%20messages%20V2.2.xlsx).

+Please refer to the [**OTP Authentication API**](ID-Authentication-APIs#otp-request-service-public) for more details.

 ## 1.4 Common Features for all Authentication Types [**[↑]**](#table-of-content)

 #### A. Validate the timestamp of the authentication request

-The system receives authentication request from partner with the following parameters: individualId, consentObtained, requestTime, transactionID, Auth-Partner-ID, version, MISP-LicenseKey, individualIdType, demo, bio,  otp, requestSessionKey, requestHMAC, signature, <bio/demo/otp> attribute of the Individual
+1. The authentication service request should have a defined set of parameters.
+Please refer to [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition) in Git for more details on required parameters.

-The system then validates the following:
+1. The system then validates the following:
-1. Validates if the time period between the current time stamp and the request time stamp is <= 20 min
+   * Validates if the time period between the current time stamp and the request time stamp is <= 20 min
-2. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config)---> Default value-24 hrs
+   * Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config)---> Default value-24 hrs
-3. The system proceeds to execute mode of authentication validation as per the defined standards
+   * The system proceeds to execute mode of authentication validation as per the defined standards
-4. Then triggers error messages as configured.
+   * Then triggers error messages as configured.

-MOSIP supports standard time for timestamps of authentication requests and responses
+3. MOSIP supports standard time for timestamps of authentication requests and responses
-1. The timestamp of the Authentication, e-KYC, OTP trigger requests and responses will support IS0-8601 standard.
+   * The timestamp of the Authentication, e-KYC, OTP trigger requests and responses will support IS0-8601 standard.
-2. The partners in a country are expected to send the timestamp (reqTime) in the request in UTC with time zone
+   * The partners in a country are expected to send the timestamp (reqTime) in the request in UTC with time zone
-3. MOSIP returns the timestamp (resTime) in the response in UTC with Time zone
+   * MOSIP returns the timestamp (resTime) in the response in UTC with Time zone

 #### B. Locate the UIN of the resident in the Auth database so that the individual can be authenticated

-The system receives authentication request from partner with the following parameters:  individualId, consentObtained, requestTime, transactionID, Auth-Partner-ID, version, MISP-LicenseKey, individualIdType, demo, bio,  otp, requestSessionKey, requestHMAC, signature, <bio/demo/otp> attribute of the Individual
+The authentication service request should have a defined set of parameters.
+Please refer to [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition) in Git for more details on required parameters.

 1. The system matches the input UIN from the individual with the UIN in the auth database (Complete match)